 Bring the necessities.
 Make the walk pleasant for you and your dog.
-Always carry bags for cleaning up and disposing of doggie poop—leaving dog waste is not only a health hazard, but in many cities, it’s a code violation.
+Always carry bags for cleaning up and disposing of doggie poop—leaving dog waste is not only a health hazard, but in many cities, it’s a code violation (plus, it’s just plain rude).
 Don’t forget to hydrate, carry water for yourself and your dog, especially in warmer weather.
-Don’t forget to pack your dog’s favorite bite-size treats for rewarding good behavior or good old hunger pangs!
+Don’t forget to pack your dog’s favorite bite-size treats for rewarding good behavior away from home.

 Change it up.
 To make walks more fun for you and your dog, rove a little—and travel off the beaten path by taking your dog on different routes, going to cool places like the dog park or a friend’s house (preferably a dog owner!), and taking walks with buddies—borrowing a friend’s dog or asking another owner to join you on your walk.

 Know how far to go.
 How much walking time is enough for your dog?
 This is a decision you’ll make based on your dog’s breed, age, physical condition, and the time of year.
 Dogs are most sensitive to exertion at the beginning and end stages of their lives, but they will give you clues as to whether they are comfortable, whether they are ready to head home, or whether they are up for a few more laps.
 If you have any questions about your dog’s condition and ability, check in with your vet.

 Want a challenge?
 Train your dog to walk on a leash with the kids.
 (For tips on training dogs and kids to walk together, check out this helpful article.)